The Lolas E. Halverson Motor Development Young Investigator Award

 Cristina Menescardi & Ryan Sacko - 2023

 I-MDRC is proud to be able to offer Graduate Student Research Grants to help support the amazing work of our student members.
 These annual grants offer up to $1,000 of support.
-More details will be released soon for the 2024 cycle.
+Awards for the 2024 cycle are due April 1, 2024.
+For full details of this award, click here.

 Previous Award Winners